LPN and LVN Career Information

 LPNs hold a special responsibility when it comes to providing healthcare to those in need, and are often the professionals who can leave the most lasting impressions on their patients.
 The scope of responsibilities held by an LPN can be broad, which provokes the question, "What is an LPN or LVN?"

 - A health professional who is qualified to handle bedside care of patients dealing with injuries, illnesses, terminal illnesses, disabilities, etc.

 - Able to work under the direction of physicians, registered nurses, and other health care professionals

 Although LPN is the most common name for this type of nurse, in California and Texas the official title is licensed vocational nurse, or LVN.
-If you are still wondering, "What is an LVN?" the answer is simple: An LVN is the exact same as an LPN in terms of educational requirements, licensing requirements, and job description.
+If you are still wondering, "What is an LVN?" or "What is vocational nursing?" the answer is simple: An LVN is the exact same as an LPN in terms of educational requirements, licensing requirements, and job description.
 Literally, the only difference is in the name and the title of the state licensing.

-If you are wondering, "What does an LPN do, specifically?" the list can be extremely long, but here are some of the most common duties assigned to an LPN:
+If you are wondering, "What do nurses do, specifically?" the list can be extremely long, but here are some of the most common duties assigned to an LPN or LVN:

 - Cleaning and dressing wounds

 - Administering IVs and drips (as prescribed by physicians)

 - Basic care, including assistance with personal hygiene

 - Giving injections (e.g. flu shots)